timothymcmackin/public-api-sdk-generator/README.md

 ## References

-- For more information about the Shutterstock public API, see https://developers.shutterstock.com/documentation.
+- For more information about the Shutterstock public API, see [https://developers.shutterstock.com/documentation](https://developers.shutterstock.com/documentation).
 - For reference information about the endpoints that this SDK calls, see the [API reference](http://api-reference.shutterstock.com).
-- To provide feedback or bug reports about the API and this SDK, see https://api-feedback.shutterstock.com.
+- To provide feedback or bug reports about the API and this SDK, see [https://api-feedback.shutterstock.com](https://api-feedback.shutterstock.com).
 - For the status of the API, see [API status](https://status.developers.shutterstock.com/).
-- For the source code, see https://github.com/shutterstock/public-api-javascript-sdk.
+- For the source code, see [https://github.com/shutterstock/public-api-javascript-sdk](https://github.com/shutterstock/public-api-javascript-sdk).
+- The Jekyll template for the web version of this documentation is provided by Tom Johnson of [https://idratherbewriting.com](https://idratherbewriting.com).

 ## Contributing